Santiq22/urban-heat-islands/README.md

     - components:
         - `data_ingestion`: notebooks or scripts needed to perform data ingestion.
         - `data_transformation`: notebooks or scripts needed to transform data and to do EDA.
-        - `building_footprint_loader.py`: Script to parse the .kml file containing polygons defining building footprints and to associate the (Lon, Lat) points of the training dataset to the corresponding polygons.

 - logs: Just in case we need to log some runnings